David Weir (Scottish footballer): Evansville Purple Aces

 Weir was scouted by the University of Evansville.
 He moved to the United States on a scholarship from 1988 to 1991.
 Weir excelled in this position, scoring 28 goals in 27 matches during his senior year.
 This form led to him being named an NCAA All-American and Midwest Collegiate Conference Player of the Year in 1990.
 Weir is tied for the school record with 50 career goals and ranks second in school history with 129 career points.

 He was the first former collegiate player to represent a European nation at the FIFA World Cup in 1998.

 Falkirk

-Upon returning from the United States Weir trained with Celtic; however, he did not sign a professional contract.
-In 1992, he joined then Scottish First Division side Falkirk and went on to make 134 appearances for the club and score eight goals.
-He was part of the side which won promotion to the Scottish Premier Division.
+In 1992, he joined Falkirk after coming back from completing a scholarship in America.
+He went on to make 151 appearances for the club and score nine goals.
+He was part of the side which was relegated from the Scottish Premier Division in 1993, and then won promotion back up in 1994.
 Weir also won the 1993 Scottish Challenge Cup on 12 December, playing in the side that defeated St Mirren 3–0 at Fir Park in Motherwell.